BFM Times

 • Routing: Aggregators will compare prices between liquidity providers.

-• Slippage: Due to low liquidity tokens or large trades, the price impact increases.
+• Slippage: Due to low liquidity, tokens or large trades, the price impact increases.

 • Gas fees: Network execution costs users network fees.